top of page

 Photo by Magnet.me on Unsplash

-Repeating your social media posts isn’t inherently spammy or detrimental to your reach.
-It all depends on how you go about the repetition.
+Repeating your social media posts isn’t inherently spammy or harmful to your reach - as long as it’s done responsibly.
+The key is in how you approach repetition.

-At the end of the day, they want users active on their platforms.
-If your repeated content does that then you’re all good.
-However, Twitter is an exemption as they don't let users automatically repeat posts on their platform.
-If in doubt, consult the posting guidelines of the social network you're using.
+Ultimately, social media platforms want to keep users active.
+If your repeated content achieves that, you should be fine.
+However, Twitter is an exception - they don’t allow users to automatically repeat posts on their platform.
+If you’re unsure, always refer to the posting guidelines of the social network you're using.

 6. Schedule Your Repeat Posts Easily